-Red Cross confident U.S. still top donor under Trump
+Red Cross confident U.S. still top donor under Donald Trump

 Changing battlefields

-Born in 1964, Mr. Stillhart has spent more than two decades with the ICRC and is no stranger to moving through some of the world’s most dangerous regions.
+Born in 1964, Mr. Stillhart has spent more than two decades with the ICRC and carries the patina of one who is no stranger to working in some of the world’s most dangerous regions.

 During the interview, he emphasized the ICRC’s unique role, having to deal with both governments and sometimes with unsavory armed factions — necessary to preserve access in unstable places such as Afghanistan, Yemen, Syria, Libya and Nigeria.